 Is it healthy?

-I only have 1 seitan recipe on the blog so far, but I’m working on more.
+I only have a few seitan recipes on the blog so far, and I’m always working on more.

 I use this as the base recipe for all of the “chicken” seitan I make, pictures below.